alidaneshpour/Machine-Vision-Course-Teaching-Assistant/README.md

 Preparing English-language materials for all homework assignments to support clarity and accessibility for all students.

 This repository contains selected materials and examples related to the course’s homework design and grading process.

+- Designed and prepared **homework questions and assignments** covering key topics in digital image processing.